-In recent years, the plasma technology has been very interesting to be used for reforming methane for synthesis gas and higher hydrocarbon production, in replacing the catalytic reforming process, which encounters many problems.
-The role of catalysts in the reforming process is to create radical species enhancing the reaction.
+In recent years, the plasma technology has become very interesting to be used for reforming methane to produce synthesis gas and higher hydrocarbons, in replacing catalytic reforming processes, which generally encounter many problems.
+The role of catalysts in the reforming process is to create radical species for enhancing the reaction.
 The role of plasma would be then to provide the energy and to create free radicals needed for methane reforming.
-The combined catalytic and non-thermal plasma systems for hydrocarbon reforming to produce hydrogen and for other reactions have also been demonstrated in several papers.
+The sole non-thermal plasma and the combined catalytic and non-thermal plasma systems for hydrocarbon reforming to produce hydrogen, as well as for other reactions, have also been demonstrated in several research works.

-In 2001, Zhang et al. studied the conversion of methane with carbon dioxide to produce synthesis gas and higher hydrocarbons over quartz fleece, zeolite NaX, zeolite HY, and zeolite NaY catalysts promoted by dielectric barrier discharges at low temperature and ambient pressure.
-Experimental results showed that methane conversion decreased in the order: fleece (without catalyst) > NaY > HY > NaX.
-The highest CO2 conversion reached 40% when using zeolite NaY as the catalyst.
-CO2 conversion decreased in the order: NaY > fleece > NaX > HY.
-Compared to the results from fleece, zeolite NaY was the most promising catalyst for producing synthesis gas and liquid hydrocarbons ( $C_5$ +).
-In the range tested (100-500 W), syngas was the main product and increased significantly with increasing input power.
+In 2001, Zhang et al. studied the conversion of methane with carbon dioxide to produce synthesis gas (syngas) and higher hydrocarbons over quartz fleece, zeolite NaX, zeolite HY, and zeolite NaY catalysts promoted by dielectric barrier discharge at low temperature and ambient pressure.
+The experimental results showed that methane conversion decreased in the following order: fleece (without catalyst) > NaY > HY > NaX.
+The highest CO_2 conversion of 40 % was reached when using zeolite NaY as the catalyst.
+The CO2 conversion decreased in the following order: NaY > fleece > NaX > HY.
+Compared to the results from fleece, zeolite NaY was the most promising catalyst for producing synthesis gas and liquid hydrocarbons (C_5 +).
+In the studied power range (100-500 W), syngas was the main product, and it increased significantly with increasing input power.
 The ratio of H2/CO increased sharply when the ratio of CH4 to CO2 increased.
 When the flow rate increased, the yield of syngas decreased.
-One year later, Jiang et al. reported methane conversion to higher hydrocarbons in the presence of carbon dioxide via dielectric barrier discharge reactor with and without zeolite A. In the presence of zeolite A, no plasma-polymerized carbon film was produced, leading to a better production of light hydrocarbons ( $C_2$ - $C_4$ ).
+One year later, Jiang et al. (2002) reported the methane conversion to higher hydrocarbons in the presence of carbon dioxide using a dielectric barrier discharge reactor with and without zeolite A. In the presence of zeolite A, no plasma-polymerized carbon film was produced, leading to a better production of light hydrocarbons (C_2-C_4) .

-Krawczyk and Młotek (2001) studied the gliding arc discharge combined with catalysts for nitrous oxide processing in oxygen-containing gases.
-The results showed that under conditions of the gliding arc, nitrous oxide in mixtures with oxygen or air is not only decomposed to oxygen and nitrogen, but is also oxidized to nitric oxide.
+Krawczyk and Młotek (2001) studied the gliding arc discharge combined with catalysts for nitrous oxide conversion in oxygen-containing gases.
+The results showed that nitrous oxide in a mixture with oxygen or air was not only decomposed to oxygen and nitrogen, but was also oxidized to nitric oxide.
 The overall conversions of nitrous oxide, as well as the degree of N2O oxidation to NO, were studied as a function of its initial concentration, flow rate, and discharge power.
-The overall N2O conversion and degree of oxidation to NO decreased with increasing flow rate and initial N2O concentration, and increased with increasing discharge power.
-The degree of N2O oxidation to NO varied within 20- 37%.
-The overall conversion and degree of N2O oxidation increased when granular dielectric materials (TiO2, SiO2 (quartz glass), and $\gamma$ -Al2O3) were introduced into the reaction zone.
-The energy efficiency and the overall conversion of N2O were still further increased due to catalytic effects of a number of metal oxides (CuO, NiO, MnO2, Fe2O3, Co3O4, ZrO2) deposited on $\gamma$ -Al2O3.
-The activity of the oxide catalysts within the active power range of 300-360W decreased in the order: CuO > Fe2O3 > NiO > MnO2 > Co3O4 > ZrO2.
-It has been concluded that the combined plasmacatalytic processing may be an efficient way for the reduction of N2O emissions.
+The overall N2O conversion and degree of oxidation to NO decreased with increasing flow rate and initial N2O concentration, but they increased with increasing discharge power.
+The degree of N2O oxidation to NO varied within 20-37 %.
+The overall conversion and degree of N2O oxidation increased when granular dielectric materials (TiO2, SiO2 (quartz glass), and γ -Al2O3) were introduced into the reaction zone.
+The energy efficiency and overall conversion of N2O were still further increased due to catalytic effects of a number of metal oxides (CuO, NiO, MnO2, Fe2O3, Co3O4, and ZrO_2) deposited on γ -Al2O3.
+The activity of the oxide catalysts within the active power range of 300-360 W decreased in the following order: $CuO > Fe_2O_3 > NiO >$ $MnO_2 > Co_3O_4 > ZrO_2$.
+It was concluded that the combined plasma-catalytic processing may be an efficient way for the reduction of N2O emissions.